 Underestimated exit costs

-Leaving the cloud can be accompanied by significant technical, financial and operating costs.
-The outgoing data transfer fees (egress fees) can become a real financial trap.
-For example, transferring 10TB of data from AWS to another cloud or data centre can generate costs of over €1,000, not including any redeployment costs.
+Exiting the cloud can entail significant technical, financial, and operational costs.
+The outbound data transfer fees (egress fees) can become a real financial trap.
+For example, transferring 10 TB of data from AWS to another cloud or a data center can generate up to several thousand euros in fees, not including potential re‑deployment costs.

 In addition, some contracts include restrictive clauses on data recovery, retention periods or early penalties, making exit even more complex.